Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 Nassau gets mixed reviews from cruise families, and the difference almost always comes down to whether they had a plan.
 The cruise pier area is busy, vendors are persistent, and “let’s just wander and see what happens” doesn’t tend to produce great memories here.

 The families who love Nassau booked the Atlantis day pass months out, reserved a spot at a beach club, or planned a day trip to Exuma.
-They arrived knowing exactly where they were going.
-The families who didn’t often wish they’d stayed on the ship.
+Pick your anchor activity before you sail.
+Everything else follows from that.

 4–8 hrsTypical Port Time